Having a child can bring a lot of emotions to the surface.

 - Pushing away loved ones

-No matter what your symptoms are during postnatal depression, your issues and feelings are something that can be worked through.
-As with any depression, your feelings about yourself and others need to be understood in terms of where they came from and what those thoughts/actions are trying to tell you.
+You need to understand that you can work through your issues and feelings, no matter what your symptoms are during postnatal depression.
+You need to understand your feelings about yourself and others in terms of where they came from and what those thoughts/actions are trying to tell you.

 How therapy can help you.